Drawing, Design for a Boat-Shaped Vessel, possibly intended as a Festival Float, 1533

 This is a Drawing.
 It was created by Giulio Romano.
-We acquired it in 1912.
+It is dated 1533 and we acquired it in 1912.
 Its medium is pen and brown ink, brush and brown wash, black chalk on off-white laid paper.
 It is a part of the Drawings, Prints, and Graphic Design department.

 This enigmatic design by Giulio Romano of a boat shaped vessel flanked by siren-topped columns has been interpreted variously as being a salt cellar, a festival float and a cradle.
 The difficulty in identifying the design’s purpose stems from Romano’s prolific production at Federico II Gonzaga’s ducal court at Mantua.
 His work ranged from architecture and stage sets to metalwork and tapestries.
 This ink and chalk design is clear enough to be interpreted by various media, including metalwork and carved wood.
 The vessel is in the shape of a ship supported by two mermaids who float upon a base representing the sea.
 Aquatic themes were frequently incorporated into salt cellars, referencing the valuable mineral’s watery origins.
 The double-tailed mermaid is associated with the Emperor Charles V, suggesting the design could have been made as part of the decorations for a banquet given by the Gonzagas in honor of the emperor in 1530.
 The identification of object as a dynastic cradle to celebrate the birth of an heir would suggest it was made for the enfant Francesco III Gonzaga, born in 1533.
 The tradition of publicly presenting an heir within an ornate cradle and under a textile canopy was practiced by prominent families throughout Italy.